Information for Faculty and Staff

 If the DRC is to host a student's exam, the student must provide a DRC exam envelope to their professor.
-Upon completing the form located on the outside of the envelope, the professor should deliver it and the exam to the DRC before the student's scheduled time to take the exam.
+Upon completing the form located on the outside of the envelope, the professor should deliver it to the DRC with the exam enclosed before the student's scheduled exam time.
 Completing the exam envelope is critical in assisting us in administering exams.

-Upon the student's completion, the exam will be collected, signed, and sealed by the proctor.
-Then, the professor has the discretion to choose how to receive the exam.
-The student will either deliver the exam or it will be picked up by the professor or department secretary.
+Upon the student's completion, the exam will be collected, signed, and sealed in an envelope by the proctor.
+The professor has the discretion to choose how to receive the exam.
+The student can deliver to exam or it can be picked up by the professor or department secretary.

 Please have exams to the DRC office 48 hours before the time of the scheduled exam.